umigv/embedded_stack/readme.md

 ### Arduino Flashing

 `odrive/arduino/` contains a test file for an Arduino Mega to control the ODrive (`odrive/arduino/src/main.ino`).
 Connect the Arduino Mega to the ODrive using jumper cables as follows:

 * Arduino gnd -> ODrive gnd
 * Arduino pin 18 -> ODrive gpio 2
 * Arduino pin 19 -> ODrive gpio 1

+The software depends on the [ODrive Arduino library](https://github.com/odriverobotics/ODrive/tree/master/Arduino/ODriveArduino).
+Follow [these](https://github.com/odriverobotics/ODrive/blob/master/Arduino/ODriveArduino/README.md) instructions to install this library in your Arduino IDE.

 After flashing and opening the serial monitor at 115200 baud, it should say: